HomeSpan/HomeSpan/docs/Overview.md

 };
 ```

-Finally, we append our derived TableLamp Service to the original sketch and replace the instantiation of our generic LightBulb Service and On Characteristic:
+Finally, we prepend our derived TableLamp Service to the original sketch and replace the instantiation of our generic LightBulb Service and On Characteristic:

 ```C++
 new Service::LightBulb();                       // Create the Light Bulb Service